Hippocampus: Role in approach-avoidance conflict processing

-Electroencephalography
+Role in social memory

+The hippocampus has received renewed attention for its role in social memory.
+Epileptic human subjects with depth electrodes in the left posterior, left anterior or right anterior hippocampus demonstrate distinct, individual cell responses when presented with faces of presumably recognizable famous people.
+Associations among facial and vocal identity were similarly mapped to the hippocampus of rhesus monkeys.
+Single neurons in the CA1 and CA3 responded strongly to social stimulus recognition by MRI.
+The CA2 was not distinguished, and may likely comprise a proportion of the claimed CA1 cells in the study.
+The dorsal CA2 and ventral CA1 subregions of the hippocampus have been implicated in social memory processing.
+Genetic inactivation of CA2 pyramidal neurons leads to pronounced loss of social memory, while maintaining intact sociability in mice.
+Similarly, ventral CA1 pyramidal neurons have also been demonstrated as critical for social memory under optogenetic control in mice.

+Physiology

-The hippocampus shows two major "modes" of activity, each associated with a distinct pattern of neural population activity and waves of electrical activity as measured by an electroencephalogram (EEG).
+The hippocampus shows two major modes of activity, each associated with a distinct pattern of neural population activity and waves of electrical activity as measured by an electroencephalogram (EEG).
 These modes are named after the EEG patterns associated with them: theta and large irregular activity (LIA).
 The main characteristics described below are for the rat, which is the animal most extensively studied.

-The theta mode appears during states of active, alert behavior (especially locomotion), and also during REM (dreaming) sleep.
+The theta mode appears during states of active, alert behavior (especially locomotion), and also during REM sleep (dreaming).
 In the theta mode, the EEG is dominated by large regular waves with a frequency range of 6 to 9 Hz, and the main groups of hippocampal neurons (pyramidal cells and granule cells) show sparse population activity, which means that in any short time interval, the great majority of cells are silent, while the small remaining fraction fire at relatively high rates, up to 50 spikes in one second for the most active of them.
 An active cell typically stays active for half a second to a few seconds.
 As the rat behaves, the active cells fall silent and new cells become active, but the overall percentage of active cells remains more or less constant.
 In many situations, cell activity is determined largely by the spatial location of the animal, but other behavioral variables also clearly influence it.